 Death.

-Now I do believe that the fact that he put the travel ban in effect on January 31st after the first identified coronavirus case in the U.S. uh ten days later, subsequent travel bans, quarantines, and frankly, you and I both know that if it wasn't for Donald Trump, New York was dead.
+Now, I do believe that the fact that he put the travel ban in effect on January 31st, after the first identified coronavirus case in the U.S., 10 days later, subsequent travel bans, quarantines.

 They had no preparation.

-And this is gonna be the key.
+And this is going to be the key, getting these states open.

 I feel like they are waiting for the big check, and they don't feel the urgency to start their own engine.

-And that did that big check is not coming.
+And that big check is not coming.

-Pennsylvania's gonna have to work their way out of it.
+Pennsylvania is going to have to work their way out of it.

-New Jersey, I think gets it.
+New Jersey, I think, gets it.

 Governor Cuomo, we're within percentage points here on Long Island.